TarekGuesri/url-shortner/README.md

-# Shortify - An URL Shortner
+# Shortify - A URL Shortner

 ## Description